calintat/minimal/README.md

 $ git submodule update --remote themes/min_night
 ```

-I use this theme via the `R` pacakge `blogdown`, you can do the same with.
+I use this theme via the `R` pacakge `blogdown`, you can do the same in R.

 ```
 library(blogdown)